life-itself/tao/governance/v1/README.md

 ## Types of Shares

 There are two types of shares, voting shares and revenue shares.
-A member of Life Itself community can qualify for revenue and/or voting share when reaching L3.
+A member of AET community can qualify for revenue and/or voting share when reaching L3.

 ![Imgur](https://i.imgur.com/OPrvrNS.png)